nnaumenko/metaf/docs/sphinx/reference.rst

 				The information is considered valid if all of the following conditions are met:
 					- If both gust speed and wind speed are reported, wind speed is less than gust speed;
 					- If gust speed is reported, its value is non-zero;
-					- If group contains wind shear information rather than surface wind information (i.e. wind shear height is reported) then wind shear height value is non-zero;
+					- If wind shear height is reported then wind shear height value is non-zero;
 					- Wind direction, wind shear height, variable wind sector directions must be valid values if reported.